-In the United States, more than one third, 37% in fact, of folks fifty to sixty-seven, and 29% of older adults sixty-eight and older, are lucky enough to have a pet in their lives.
-Solid research published in the last few decades reveals the benefits of seniors owning a pet or having regular interaction with an animal.
+In the United States, more than one third, 37% in fact, of folks age 50 to 67, and 29% of adults 68 and older, are lucky enough to have a pet in their lives.
+Solid research published in the last few decades reveals the benefits of older adults owning a pet or having regular interaction with an animal.
 Those who have pets are physically and mentally healthier, have more independence, and have stronger and broader social connections, all contributors to keeping us vibrant as we get older.
 Pets may even reduce some symptoms of dementia.

 Recently, I am proud to say, we gerontologists—experts in aging, who offer lifestyle and behavioral changes to optimize older adults’ physical, mental, and psychological health and quality of life—are again on the forefront.
-We are discovering what helps us flourish at every age with a study analyzing the best research in the field about pets and seniors.
+We are discovering what helps us flourish at every age with a study analyzing the best research in the field about pets and older adults.

 Additionally, we who share our home with a pet also tend to require fewer visits to primary care providers, which may also be due to better overall health that loving a pet offers us humans.
 Folks who own a dog benefit even more from an increased moderate level of physical activity through daily walks and time spent outdoors playing with their canine companion.